-Soapwort contains saponins which create the soap-like cleaning action.
-Saponins are the part of the plant chemistry that creates an effective cleaning foam, a lather that has can dissolve fats and grease!
+Soapwort contains saponins which create a soap-like cleaning action.
+Saponins create an effective cleaning foam, a lather that can dissolve fats and grease!
 Even though it works like a powerhouse, soapwort is gentle enough to use on old fabrics, the bodies of wee tiny babies, and sensitive skin – trust me, I’m the poster child for sensitive skin.
 It is fine for external use, but like other saponin-heavy plants, soapwort is not recommended for internal use!

 Heavy Duty Household Cleanser:

-- 2 Cups of fresh chopped soapwort leaves, stems, and/or roots (or 1 cup dried)
+- 2 cups of freshly chopped soapwort leaves, stems, and/or roots (or 1 cup dried)

-Add soapwort leaves to boiling water and cover the pan.
+Add the soapwort to boiling water and cover the pan.
 Simmer for fifteen minutes or so, let cool, and strain it through cheesecloth or a kitchen towel.
-You can also add a drop or two of rosemary, mint, or citrus essential oil for a pleasant scent, if you like.
+You can also add a drop or two of rosemary, mint, or citrus essential oil for a pleasant scent if you like.

 Gentle Cleanser for Delicate Fabrics:

-This is fantastic for real wool, old silk, grandma’s quilt, lace, embroidery, or tatting.
+This is a fantastic cleanser for real wool, old silk, grandma’s quilt, lace, embroidery, or tatting.